confiq/seedeebot/README.md

 ```

 The above default handler would only handle the messages which must (1) match the specified pattern and (2) can't be handled by any other registered handler.

-## List of third party plugins

-You can find a list of the available third party plugins on [this page](https://github.com/lins05/slackbot/wiki/Plugins).